 Look into Interest Only Mortgages

-You may even be able to swap out your existing mortgage for one that involves interest only payments.
+You may even be able to swap out your existing mortgage for one that involves making only monthly interest repayments.

-However, if you are on a fixed rate, you may incur fees for early repayment when doing this.
+However, if you are on a fixed rate, you may incur early repayment charges when doing this.
 For that reason, you must do your research before you decide on this approach.

 Downsize Your Property